 Noah Hacham conducts an intertextual reading between both Hebrew and Greek versions of Esther and 3 Maccabees.
 While he acknowledges that comparing similar story lines and themes can be "striking," Hacham argues that a look at "the unique linguistic, as opposed to the thematic-structural, parallels between the texts allow determination, in [his] opinion, of direct literary dependence."
 Intriguingly, Hacham looks at the Greek versions of the two texts and notices a total of nine Greek words that are unique to both 3 Maccabees and Esther.
-Hacham looks at the Greek literature only in these two works ... 'spear and fire' (δόρατι χαί πυρί)."
+He also finds that "the most significant parallel between Greek Esther and 3 Maccabees relates to a phrase found in ancient Greek literature only in these two works ... 'spear and fire' (δόρατι χαί πυρί)."
 In this instance, Hacham establishes intertextual connections outside the biblical corpus as he finds resonance with ancient Greek literature.